MapStory/nypl-warper/README_API.md

 ## Methods

-### Get list of all maps
+### Get list of all warped maps
-json formatted list that returns all maps that have been warped for a given user.
+json formatted list that returns all maps that have been warped in the system.

-This should include links to thumbnails, accuracy of warp, times, dates, etc.
+All relevant metadata is returned, including a "download" link to fetch the rectified geotiff image.

 Example:

-  GET /api/v1/maps.json
+  GET /api/v1/warped.json

 #### Filter by user

-You can optionally filter all maps by if the user has added to "my maps".
+You can optionally filter all maps by the "My maps" collection.
+By default new maps will be added to that user's "my maps" collection.

 Supply the login name, which will be the mapstory user id.

 Example:

+	GET /api/v1/warped.json?user=dlee

+This will return 404 if the user can't be found

 ## Authentication